GuillaumeSeren/learning-polish/notes.md

 Nie lubię pana - I do not like you
 Ten pan to mój wujek - this man is my uncle
 Oni państwa nie szanują - they do not respect you

+Kupuje nową wannę - I am buying s new bathtub
+Szukam maję torby - I am looking for a small bag
+Ona jest dobra babcia - she is a good grand mother
+Jem smacznego pomidora - I am eating a tasty tomato Ten kot jest zły kotem- this cat is a bad cat
+Nie lubię starych dywanów - i do not like old carpets Nie pamiętam złej imprezy - i do not remember a bad party On nie ma dobrych parasoli - He does not have good umbrella Sprzedaję moja starą komórkę - I am selling my old cellphone Ten kucharz nie gotuję smaczne zupy - this cook is not cooking tasty soup Potrzebujemy dobrego psa - we need a good dog
+On mówi o dużych jabłkach - he is talking about big apples Nie dostarczamy dużych jabłek - we do not deliver big apple Oni nie sprzedają smacznych jabłek - they do not sell tasty apples Potrzebuję nowej łyżki - I need a new spoon
+Ona jest źlym człowiekiem - she is a bad person
+Nie lubię małych psów - I do not like small dogs